-ATTRIBUTE ASSERTIONS
+PROPERTY ASSERTIONS

-BeBat/Verify has the ability to test the value of object and class properties (or "attributes"), even those that are protected or private.
+BeBat/Verify has the ability to test the value of object and class properties, even those that are protected or private.
 While writing assertions about a subject's internal state is not generally good practice, there are times when inspecting a protected value may be the simplest way of checking your code.
-The attribute you wish to check can be tacked on after calling verify(), just like if you were accessing it as a public value.
+The property you wish to check can be tacked on after calling verify(), just like if you were accessing it as a public value.